rgulden/k3s-raspberry-pi/README.md

 ## Master Node Setup

-11. SSH back into the pi.
+1. SSH back into the masater pi.
 Now the pi is ready to have k3s by rancher installed.
 We will do this by running the following command:
 ```bash
 curl -sfL https://get.k3s.io | sh -

 # If you need a specific version run the following:
 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v0.9.1 sh -
 ```
-12. After this command finished the following will have been installed: kubectl, crictl, ctr, k3s-killall.sh, and k3s-uninstall.sh
+2. After this command finished the following will have been installed: kubectl, crictl, ctr, k3s-killall.sh, and k3s-uninstall.sh
-13. Lets now grab the k3 key to allow worker nodes to join.
+3. Lets now grab the k3 key to allow worker nodes to join.
 Do this by running the following:
 ```bash
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```
-14. You know have a ready to use master node for kubernetes.
+4. You know have a ready to use master node for kubernetes.
 Now lets join some worker nodes.

 ## Worker Node Setup

-11. SSH back into the pi.
+1. SSH back into each worker pi.
 Now the pi is ready to have k3s by rancher installed.
 We will do this by running the following command:
 ```bash
 # - - - - -
 # In the command replace "myserver" with the IP address of the master node